burkecp/tor3/README.md

 # tor3

-An updated TOR proxy client library for python3.
+An updated TOR proxy client library for python3

 ## installation

-1. Download the TOR browser application.
+1. Download the TOR browser application

 2. Generate your HashedControlPassword by running
 ```tor --hash-password YOURPASSWORD```